 AI algorithms can exploit expert knowledge to develop model-driven AI approaches.
-In \cite{sun2016deep}, one of earliest model-driven AI approaches has been proposed for magnetic resonance imaging (MRI).
-Now the model-driven AI approaches have been extended to wireless physical layer by designing the network architecture based on wireless physical domain knowledge \cite{DBLP:journals/corr/abs-1809-06059} and have been proved to be promising to address the aforementioned problems.
-In particular, a model-driven based AI-aided OFDM receiver, called ComNet, has been proposed in \cite{gao2018comnet}.
-Instead of using a single deep neural network (DNN) to detect signals with implicit CE as the FC-DNN receiver \cite{8052521}, the ComNet follows conventional OFDM architecture but uses two DNNs for CE and SD to further improve the performance of the modules.
-Based on simulation results, ComNet has better performance than the traditional MMSE-based methods and converges faster since only fewer parameters need to be trained compared with the FC-DNN OFDM receiver \cite{8052521}.
-Furthermore, explicit CE helps for channel analysis and CSI feedback in downlink transmission, especially in massive MIMO OFDM systems.
-The abovementioned advantages make ComNet a competitive candidate for practical system implementation.
-More research in this topic can be also found in \cite{8240644,8445920}.
+One of the earliest model-driven AI approaches in \cite{sun2016deep} is proposed for magnetic resonance imaging.
+Model-driven AI approaches are currently extended to wireless physical layers through the design of network architectures based on wireless physical domain knowledge\cite{DBLP:journals/corr/abs-1809-06059}; they are promising in addressing the CE and SD problems.
+In particular, a model-driven-based AI-aided OFDM receiver, which is called ComNet, is proposed in\cite{gao2018comnet}.
+Instead of using a single DNN to detect signals with implicit CE as in the FC-DNN receiver \cite{8052521}, ComNet follows the conventional OFDM architecture but uses two DNNs for CE and SD, respectively, to improve the performance of the modules.
+Simulation results showed that ComNet has better performance than the traditional MMSE-based methods and converges faster given that only fewer parameters need to be trained than the FC-DNN OFDM receiver \cite{8052521}.
+Furthermore, explicit CE helps in channel analysis and CSI feedback in downlink transmission, especially in massive MIMO systems.
+The abovementioned advantages render ComNet a competitive candidate for practical system implementation.
+Additional research in this topic can be found in \cite{8240644,8445920}.